-No changes were made to the fund management objectives during the financial year ended 31 December 2019.
+No changes were made to the fund management objectives during the financial year ended 31 December 2020 and 31 December 2019.

-11 Comparative figures
+11 Prior year figures

 On 20 May 2020, the Company lodged a formal report to the Accounting and Regulatory Authority (ACRA) regarding the Company's predecessor auditor's alleged claim that the predecessor auditor had not audited the Company's financial statements for the financial year ended 31 December 2018.
-In relation to this formal report, the directors and the management have submitted to ACRA the documentary evidence of the prior year's audit arrangement and are awaiting the outcome of the investigation by ACRA at the date of this financial statements.
+In relation to this formal report, the directors and the management have submitted to ACRA the documentary evidence of the audit arrangement for the previous financial year ended 31 December 2018 and are awaiting the outcome of the investigation by ACRA at the date of this financial statements.